From the deployment

 The coordination overhead that broke the team in month one now runs in the background.
 The three-person team manages the same buyer volume without carrying the pipeline in their heads.

 One thing the system can't fix: adoption discipline.
-Buyers default to WhatsApp.
+Buyers default to chat tools like WhatsApp.
 Sales teams have habits.
 Factory staff trust verbal briefings.
 The first 30 days after any deployment are an adoption problem, not a feature problem.
 The platform works when the team stops treating it as optional.

 Where this goes